Updated on February 22nd, 2023 by Aristofanis Papadatos

 Investors can buy stock in companies of all shapes and sizes thanks to the diverse offerings available in the stock market.
-Companies with market capitalizations of $10 billion or more are considered large-caps.
+Companies with market capitalizations of $10 billion or more are considered large cap stocks.
 Small-caps have market capitalizations below $2 billion.

 However, there are even smaller companies that trade in the United States.
 For example, micro-caps are generally companies with market capitalizations of $300 million or less.

 Despite its high yield and monthly dividend payouts, Cross Timbers has a highly uncertain outlook.
 The company has a very risky business model, and its annual dividend payouts have declined steadily since 2014.

 Cross Timbers Royalty Trust was created on February 12, 1991, and it makes money from two sources.
 First, income is derived from a 75% net profits interest from seven oil-producing properties in Texas and Oklahoma, operated by established oil companies.